Russia-Ukraine War: What to know on Russia's war in Ukraine

 Here’s a look at key things to know about the conflict Saturday:

-The cease-fire in two areas marks the first breakthrough in allowing civilians to escape the war.

-The Russian Defense Ministry statement said it agreed on evacuation routes with Ukrainian forces to allow civilians to leave the port of Mariupol in the southeast and the eastern town of Volnovakha “from 10 a.m.
+The ceasefire announced by the Russian defense ministry on evacuation routes with Ukrainian forces for Mariupol, a strategic port in the southeast, and the eastern city of Volnovakha, was supposed to start “from 10 a.m.
 Moscow time.”
+It was unclear as to how long the routes would remain open.

 People are also reading…